 June 2020 after 40,000 excess deaths in the UK

-The Leader of the Opposition Keir Starmer at Prime Minister's Questions:
+Leader of the Opposition Sir Keir Starmer (Prime Minister's Questions):

 "... an obvious question for the prime minister: who's been in direct control up till now?"